AndyLinNZ/ShadowDefend/README.md

 3) Add bagel.jar into the "lib" folder as a project library
 4) Run ShadowDefend.java file

-* 'To change the wave spawns, change the waves.txt file in res/levels'
+* `To change the wave spawns, change the waves.txt file in res/levels`

 ## Demo
 ![screenshot_demo](screenshots/Example1.png)